Show of Hands - Saturday 7th July 2018.

 Nominated for best album 2016 - BBC Radio 2 Folk Awards

-Access to Gardens from 10am, Arena open 1:30pm, music starts 3pm and the event runs to 9pm
+Access to Gardens from 10am, arena open 1:30pm, music starts 3pm and the event runs until 9.00pm

 Find out more on the Show of Hands website.

 Note also included in the ticket price is access to Abbotsbury Swannery, Children’s Farm and Subtropical Gardens on the 7th & 8th July 2018.

 Police Dog Hogan are a hard-to-pin-down mix of Americana influences and British songwriting tradition.
 They combine fiddle, trumpet, banjo, mandolin, accordion, drums and guitars with four-part harmonies – then fuse it all into songs whose subjects range from shitty white wine to the first day’s battle at Passchendaele; from their trip to Nashville to being hung for stealing at Tyburn, taking in songs about love, loss and growing up in the West Country along the way.